 Some studios that don't offer yearly memberships offer bundles instead, such as $200 to $250 for three months for unlimited classes.

-Sessions for children costs 20 to 50 percent less than adult classes, and rates are usually set on a sliding scale based on a child's age.
-Classes for ages 3 to 12 average $30 to $45 per month, and those for teenagers up to 18 average $50 to $60 per month.
+Some sessions for children costs 20 to 50 percent less than adult classes, and rates are usually set on a sliding scale based on a child's age.

 Some studios offer family rates of around 10 to 20 percent less for two or more members.